 - Co-editor of Work and Mental Health – an employer’s guide – 2002.
 This was jointly published by the Faculty of Occupational Medicine and the Royal College of Psychiatrists.

-- Author of The Healthy Business Bridge – How employee health creates business wealth (to be published in early 2022).
+- Author of The Healthy Business Bridge – How employee health creates business wealth – May 2022.